 fun fact: LimeChain is one of the original MetaCartel members.

 Apart from being an emerging and relatively uncharted concept, the biggest shortcoming of a DAO is arguably scalability and longevity in the context of growth.
 Let’s take the example of a DAO built around the idea of funding various development projects.
-It’s starts off with a given token supply, representing voting rights of founding members, and new tokens are created for new members coming in.
+It starts off with a given token supply, representing the voting rights of founding members, and new tokens are created for new members coming in.
 With the addition of each new member of the DAO, the voting power of existing members gets diluted.
-What’s more, as token supply is constantly increasing, new members investing into the DAO will be getting less and less voting rights.
+What’s more, as token supply is constantly increasing, new members investing in the DAO will be getting less and less voting rights.
 Long story short, there’s progressively less incentive for new members to be joining the DAO which leads to an eventual capital drain.